 Musk's net worth hits $600 billion, Forbes says, as SpaceX preps for IPO

+SpaceX IPO prospects and Tesla gains propel Musk to unprecedented wealth milestone.

-Dec 15 : Elon Musk on Monday became the first person ever worth $600 billion, Forbes said, on the heels of reports that his SpaceX startup was likely to go public at a valuation of $800 billion.
+STARBASE, South Texas: Elon Musk on Monday (Dec 15) became the first person ever worth US$600 billion, Forbes said, on the heels of reports that his SpaceX start-up was likely to go public at a valuation of US$800 billion.

-The SpaceX valuation would strengthen Musk's wealth by $168 billion to an estimated $677 billion as of 12 p.m.
-ET on Monday, according to Forbes.
+The SpaceX valuation would strengthen Musk's wealth by US$168 billion to an estimated US$677 billion as of 12 pm ET on Monday, according to Forbes.

 Musk's wealth also got a boost from his roughly 12 per cent stake in EV maker Tesla, shares of which have risen 13 per cent so far this year, despite flagging sales.
 They were up nearly 4 per cent on Monday after Musk said the company was testing robotaxis without safety monitors in the front passenger seat.

-As well, his artificial-intelligence startup xAI is in advanced talks to raise $15 billion in fresh equity at a valuation of $230 billion, according to a media report.
+As well, his artificial-intelligence startup xAI is in advanced talks to raise US$15 billion in fresh equity at a valuation of US$230 billion, according to a media report.

 Musk, Tesla, SpaceX and xAI did not immediately respond to Reuters requests for comment.